xiloss/idpbuilder-workshop/examples/smart-restaurant/basic-deployment.md

 But now, thanks to automation, you just press one button, and this happens:

-You’re already using a **great restaurant analogy**.
-Let’s smoothly integrate the **“how to get secrets”** part into the same storyline.

-Here’s a **suggested extension** for your analogy, fully aligned with your current style:

----

 ## 🔑 Getting the Keys to the Restaurant (Secrets Retrieval)

 Even in a smart city, a restaurant can’t open its doors without the keys!